boltlabs-inc/libzkchannels/tezos-sandbox/cli/README.md

 # zkchannels-cli command-line utility

 We have developed a `zkchannels-cli` tool for testing the zkChannels protocol end-to-end.
-It was designed to not interact with a bitcoin full node to broadcast transactions or watch the blockchain.
-Such features are out of scope for the utility and refer to the [zkLND](https://github.com/boltlabs-inc/lnd).

 # Install